zachpino/digidev-f19/week05/homework.md

 Afterwards, integrate data from the the Bus Tracker API into your Transit Visualizer from last week, and swap out the three single color LEDs for your RGB LED.

-Develop a *language of color* to communicate the *contextual health* of the transit area around your living place.
-For example, we might say that the *greener the LED*, the more we should consider northbound trains and the *bluer the led* the more we should jump on a bus.
+Get predictions for the nearest train station, bus station, and Divvy Dock.
+Then, develop a *language of color* to communicate the transit happenings contextual to your living place.
+Use this visualization logic as a starting point, and feel free to adjust the colors, directions, and conditions to fit your transit environment.

+- Red: A train towards the Loop is coming next
+- Blue:
+- Green: A train away from the Loop is coming next
+- Magenta (R+B): A bus towards the Loop is next
+- Yellow (G+R): A bus away from the Loop is next
+- Cyan (B+G): Trains and buses are all far away, take an available Divvy Bike
+- White (R+B+G): Trains, buses, and bikes are all a good option
+- Black (No Light): Trains, buses, and bikes are all not available

+Bonus: Could you

 -----